WeatherLab/fsodoc/source/general/testing.rst

 You will often find that you need to mock one of the services defined in **application/Config/Services.php** to limit your tests to only the code in question, while simulating various responses from the services.
 This is especially true when testing controllers and other integration testing.
-CodeIgniter makes this simple.
+FSO makes this simple.

 While in test mode, the system loads a wrapper around the **Services** class that provides two new methods, ``injectMock()``, and ``reset()``.